PietroJomini/auri/docs/features.md

     - [x] tiltak
   - [x] load games from the playtak db
   - [ ] results analysis
+    - [ ] benchmark time to search
+    - [ ] nodes amount deltas between other engines and auri
+- [ ] solvers
+  - [ ] 3x3
+  - [ ] do some math to check if it's actually possible to go higher than 3x3

 ## Todos
 - [ ] benchmark a undo function vs using passing by value to clone the positin in perft
+- [ ] ptn moves should not include the drop count on the original square
+- [ ] parse ptn moves
+- [x] perft count seems wrong, test against https://github.com/ViliamVadocz/tak/blob/main/tak/tests/perft.rs
+- [ ] rework the tps loading to be both more flexible and more compliant
+  - [ ] check for input legality as well?
+- [ ] test `unsigned __int128`, both in https://www.chessprogramming.org/10x12_Board and in the stacks to avoid overflows in the `8s`